-1. Voluntary and Open Membership — Cooperatives are voluntary organisations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.
+Voluntary and Open Membership — Cooperatives are voluntary organisations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.

 2. Democratic Member Control — Cooperatives are democratic organizations controlled by their members, who actively participate in setting policies and making decisions.
 The elected representatives are accountable to the membership.
-At Crawford Electric Cooperative, members have equal voting rights (one member, one vote).
+At the Blue Mountains Food Co-op, members have equal voting rights (one member, one vote).

 3. Members’ Economic Participation — Members contribute equitably to, and democratically control, the capital of their cooperative.
 At least part of that capital is usually the common property of the cooperative.
 Members allocate surpluses for any or all of the following purposes: developing the cooperative, possibly by setting up reserves, part of which at least would be indivisible; benefiting members in proportion to their transactions with the cooperative; and supporting other activities approved by the membership.